How to Apply

 Is there a paper version of the application available?

-The application process for GSAS is entirely online.
+Prospective students apply to GSAS online.
 We do not offer a hard copy version of the application.

 How much is the application fee?